abhisekde/git-commands/ADVANCE-GIT.md

 to moving forward with a commit.
 Once all conflicts have been resolved, those changes are saved as a merge commit.

+# Simple Branching Example

+We have a modified "README.md" file.
+And that's ok; maybe we intended that this file should be modified experimentally, or as part of a feature of a next update.
+Either way, we can use feature or topic branches in order to separate out changes that we want to make off of master.
+If we use the "git branch" command,

+* git branch

+-> we can
+see that we have a single branch named master.
+And, right now, it's highlighted green, and with an asterisk, which denotes that that's the current branch.
+Now, I could create another branch by using the "branch" command and then separately switching to that branch, but I can accomplish both by using the checkout command with a "-b" option.

+Type "git checkout -b", for creating the branch; space;
+and then the name of the branch you wish to create and switch to,
+I'm calling it "updates";

+* git checkout -b updates

+then press enter.
+-> Now, a couple things have happened.
+One:
+it created a new branch called "updates", then it switched to that new branch and, since there were modifications pending in the working directory, it carried those modifications forward into that new branch.
+This is a technique you can use when you start working on master, and you decide later that, before committing, that these changes really should be isolated into their own feature or topic branch.

+Alright, let's continue,
+and I'm going to add some changes to the readme; save and close.

+Back at the terminal, we're going to add those changes.

+And now, let's commit: "Adding updates from branch".

+Great, so if I do a "git status", it shows that I'm on branch "updates", and I'm in a clean working directory with nothing to commit.

+If I do a "git hist".
+Something that should be noted, we have the latest commit, which is on head and updates, but if we go one back, we see that is the commit that "master" is associated with.

+We can see what the changes are by using our "diff" command.
+And, the "diff" command will allow us to pass in the names of branches instead of commit IDs.
+So, I'm using "git diff updates master", and it shows us what's different.

+Alright, let's say that I'm finished with whatever updates I needed on the "updates" branch.
+In order to integrate any changes on my branch,
+I need to first switch to my parent branch, which is master.
+In order to switch branches, we use the checkout command
+"git checkout", branch name; in this case
+"master",

+* git checkout master

+and press enter.
+-> Great now let's look at our history from the master perspective.
+Again, it shows that HEAD is now on
+"master",
+since head typically means the last commit on the current branch.
+And, since the current branch is "master",
+HEAD and "master" are sharing the same commit id.
+Since our "hist" command specifies the
+"--all" parameter to our log command, we also notice the commit id associated with the "updates" branch.Well, let's go ahead and merge in those changes.
+Type
+"git merge"; space;
+and then the name of the branch you wish to merge into the current branch,

+* git merge updates

+then press enter.
+-> For this merge, it's
+such a simple merge
+that it's able to do something called a fast-forward, which means that we're going to pretend that you never really switched away from "master" in order to make those updates.
+So, we're going to apply those commits directly to the master branch.
+Now, if we do a "git hist", we see that
+HEAD, "updates", and "master", all point to the same commit id; that's the effect of a fast-forward merge.
+There are options to disable fast-forward merges from happening, even though they may be possible, but most of the time, you'll want this behavior.
+Once we have completed merging in our changes, we no longer need the updates branch.
+Effectively, branches in Git are just labels of timelines and, once they've been integrated into the main timeline, there's no need for them anymore.

+Let's use the "git branch" command: "git branch -d", for delete;
+followed by the name of the branch that we wish to delete, in this case, "updates";

+* git branch -d updates

+press enter.
+-> Great, we've deleted that branch;
+we're back to just the "master" branch.
+We do a "git hist"; we see we no longer have the "updates" branch associated with that  commit id.
+Note: the history didn't go away, just the label, "updates", did.